Skip to content

 1. Enter your entry price

-Input the price at which you opened or plan to open the leveraged position.
+Input the price at which you opened or plan to open your leveraged position.
+For example, if you are going long on BTC at $65,000, enter 65000.

 2. Set leverage and direction

-Shows distance to liquidation as a percentage from entry
+Shows distance to liquidation as a percentage — see how much room you have

-No exchange account or API key needed — fully private in your browser
+No exchange account, API key, or login required — fully private in your browser

 Frequently Asked Questions